my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   two-lane slip roads:
         -   leaving to the left lane is early, when you see the opening for slip roads, you must leave to the left lane as soon as possible; leaving to the right lane is late; if you missed the timing leaving to the left lane, you have no choice but leaving to the right lane; it's not suggested to change lanes afterwards, only do it if you checked mirrors and made sure it's safe;
         -   joining from the left lane $\rightarrow$ have to follow through to the end and join, do not cut lanes to the right in the middle of slip roads; cars are speeding up, dangerous to cut lanes; joining from the right lane is easier;
-    -   <span style='color:chartreuse'>do indication **early**</span> on dual carriageways!
+    -   <span style='color:#32CD32'>do indication **early**</span> on dual carriageways!
 B/c cars move fast on dual carriageways, so have to let other drivers know your intention early.

 -   Emerging to left

-    -   <span style='color:chartreuse'>Focus on your right</span>, just a quick glance on your left for pedestrians and cyclists, b/c danger comes from the right—you don't want to block the way of oncoming vehicles;
+    -   <span style='color:#32CD32'>Focus on your right</span>, just a quick glance on your left for pedestrians and cyclists, b/c danger comes from the right—you don't want to block the way of oncoming vehicles;
     -   Don't need to right-left-right check.
 Just one right and left would be enough.

--   <span style='color:chartreuse'>Emerging to right</span>
+-   <span style='color:#32CD32'>Emerging to right</span>

     -   Have to see both sides, left and right to make sure both ways are clear;

     -   Last check on your right before you start off.

-    -   Emerging to right at DTC, if you are going to wait for a long queue, use the <span style='color:chartreuse'>handbrake</span>, so you right foot is on the gas, you can start off whenever you spot a safe gap.
+    -   Emerging to right at DTC, if you are going to wait for a long queue, use the <span style='color:#32CD32'>handbrake</span>, so you right foot is on the gas, you can start off whenever you spot a safe gap.

     -   <span style='color:red'>Do NOT be overly cautious [✘]</span>, which results in unduly hesitance fault.
 I tend to wait for too long to emerge.
 If you are able to walk through, you can drive through.